About Jonathan

 Many university libraries subscribe to Iodine, including Brown University, Davidson College, Furman University, University of Arizona, University at Buffalo (SUNY), University of North Carolina, and the University of Wisconsin at Madison.
 Iodine is also archived at Poet’s House in New York City.

-In 2012 Central Piedmont Community College awarded him The Irene Blair Honeycutt Legacy Award for oustanding service in support of local and regional writers.
+In 2012 Central Piedmont Community College awarded him The Irene Blair Honeycutt Legacy Award for outstanding service in support of local and regional writers.

 Although he spends much of his time writing and editing, Jonathan is also a visual artist.
 He works primarily in acrylics on canvas, but also works with mixed media and assemblage.
 After Iodine Poetry Journal changed cover formats with the Fifth Anniversary Issue, Jonathan decided to feature his art on the cover of the magazine, garnering some attention.
 In a review, Philip Miller, writing for Literary Magazine Review, commented on an issue, “Its handsome cover…features a sophisticated fusion of post-modern textures and colors with mid-twentieth century non-objective abstraction.”